History of Holy Trinity Lutheran College

 Middle schooling was introduced in 2014 and from 2017 educational programs through to the senior years of education were delivered with the aim of providing a leading educational pathway for all students from Foundation to Year 12.
 To reinforce its identity as a Foundation to Year 12 educational facility, the school rebranded to Holy Trinity Lutheran College in the second half of 2017.

 Building of the Senior School commenced in 2018, with the precinct operational in Term 2 of 2019.
-The final stage of the Senior Centre was completed in 2021, completing the college's transition into offering Senior schooling.
+The final stage of the Senior Centre was completed in 2021, completing the school's transition into offering Senior schooling.

-The college’s history has been one of rich tradition and it continues to honour the strong foundations that have been established in the past, while creating a contemporary and vibrant school environment for the future.
+The College's history has been one of rich tradition and it continues to honour the strong foundations that have been established in the past, while creating a contemporary and vibrant school environment for the future.